Childhood Obesity – Causes and Considerations

 Childhood Obesity at a Glance

 The prevalence of childhood obesity continues to rise.
-Currently 30 percent of children are classified as obese.
+Currently 30 percent of children are classified with obesity.
 This is particularly alarming in light of a leveling off of obesity rates in the adult population.
 Unfortunately, in children, this same leveling off trend is not being seen.
-Children are becoming overweight and obese at an increasing rate.
+Children are becoming affected by excess weight or obesity at an increasing rate.

 We know that many of the medical problems adults with obesity face are now being seen in the youth population.
 While diseases such as “adult onset” diabetes, high blood pressure and osteoarthritis were virtually unknown in pediatric patients a decade ago, most of these problems didn’t show up until late in the adult lifetime either.
 Now, we are seeing them in children.

-Which children are considered obese?
-The generally accepted definition is that children with a body mass index (BMI)-for-age percentile greater than 95 percent are obese.
+Which children are considered to be affected by obesity?
+The generally accepted definition is that children with a body mass index (BMI)-for-age percentile greater than 95 percent are affected by obesity.
 There are many contributing factors for this, but also some possible solutions.

 Changing the Way We Eat